chmouel/gnome-next-meeting-applet/README.md

-It depends on the [`gnome-shell-extension-appindicator`](https://archlinux.org/packages/community/any/gnome-shell-extension-appindicator/) extension package so you won't have to do manual instal there.
+It depends on the [`gnome-shell-extension-appindicator`](https://archlinux.org/packages/community/any/gnome-shell-extension-appindicator/) extension package so you won't have to do a manual instal here.
+Just make sure to logout/relogin to your gnome desktop and enable the appindicator gnome-extension via the ["gnome-extensions-app"](https://ubuntuhandbook.org/index.php/2021/05/gnome-tweaks-40-no-longer-manage-extensions/)

 ## Configuration